forcedotcom/sfdx-scanner/messages/run-command.md

 Typically, a workspace is a single project folder that contains all your files.
 But it can also consist of one or more folders, one or more files, and use glob patterns (wildcards).
 If you specify this flag multiple times, then your workspace is the sum of the files and folders.

-Note that even if you wish to only target (via the --target flag) a subset of the files within your workspace, some engines may still require your complete workspace to perform its analysis on your targeted files.
+Note that even if you wish to only target (via the `--target` flag) a subset of the files within your workspace, some engines may still require your complete workspace to perform its analysis on your targeted files.
 For example, the Salesforce Graph Engine may need to compile your entire project in order to properly build a graph so that it may perform data flow analysis on the paths that start in your targeted files.

-If the --workspace flag is not specified then:
-- if one or more files are explicitly targeted via the --target flag, then the targeted files will be used as the workspace.
-- if a --target flag is also not specified, then the present working folder (i.e. '.') will be used and all its files will be targeted.
+If the `--workspace` flag is not specified then the current folder '.' will be used.

 # flags.target.summary